dominant-strategies/quai-docusaurus/docs/participate/node/node-faq.md

 If you got this error, it means your router does not have UPNP enabled.
 Enabling UPNP (Universal Plug and Play) allows other devices (namely other Quai nodes) to discover your node and establish proper networking.

 While each router has a different protocol for enabling UPNP, [this guide](https://www.lifewire.com/enable-upnp-on-a-router-5206124) covers how to enable UPNP on routers from many common ISPs.
-You can also get help turning on UPNP on your router in the [Starting and Running a Node page](/participate/node/start-a-node.md#router-configuration).
+You can also get help turning on UPNP on your router in the [Run A Node page](/participate/node/start-a-node.md#router-configuration).

 If you do not want to enable UPNP on your router, you can specifically open peering ports 30303 through 30315 for both TCP and UDP.
 You can learn how to open specific ports on your router [here](https://nordvpn.com/blog/open-ports-on-router/).
 If you decide not to enable UPNP, you will need to modify your `network.env` file to reflect `ENABLE_NAT=true` and specify your external IP address in `EXT_IP`.